The Ultimate Guide to Choosing Cameras and Lenses for Podcasting

 Why Go Multi-Camera?

 Switching between angles keeps your audience engaged and provides flexibility in post-production.
 You can highlight individual hosts, showcase reactions, or capture wide shots of the entire setup.
+If you’re looking to get started with multi-camera production, check out our guides on solo podcast equipment and equipment for co-hosts and groups.

 Essential Tools for Multi-Camera Setups